skiphansen/chirp/README.md

 # Converting 450-520 Mhz to 440-510 Mhz

 Executive summary:
-1. Read tuning data from radio.
+1. Read the tuning data from radio.
 2. Save the **UNMODIFIED** data as a backup.
-3. Use the auto convert option to modify the stock turning data for the ham band.
+3. Use the auto convert option to modify the stock tuning data for the ham band.
 4. Save the **MODIFIED** data as a backup.
 5. Write the new tuning data to the radio.